Drugstore beetle: Description

-Both males and females appear nearly identical except that males have a sexually dimorphic slot-like structure on the tarsal claws which can only be observed under a microscope.
+Males and females appear nearly identical, except that males have a sexually dimorphic slot-like structure on the tarsal claws which can only be observed under a microscope.
 During the pupal stage, males and females can be differentiated as the female genital papillae are bulging outwards and divergent, while the male genital papillae are not protruding and are not as pronounced.
 As adults carry their genitals within their body, there is no reliable way to distinguish sexes in live specimen beyond the pupal stage.

 Food resources

 Drugstore beetles primarily feed and cause damage during the larval stage.
-The drugstore beetle attacks a wide variety of food sources including pharmaceutical products and medicinal plants, earning its name.
+The drugstore beetle attacks a wide variety of food sources including dried herbs and medicinal plants, earning its name.
 This species is known for feeding on both food and non-food materials.
 The beetle eats bread, grain, coffee beans, powdered milk, sweets like cookies and chocolates, spices and herbs, dried fruit, seeds, and more.
 They also consume museum specimens, wool, hair, leather, books, upholstery, and manuscripts.
 Adults gnaw through packaging forming large holes in the material, leading to their deterioration, contamination, and loss of structural integrity.